Abdihakim2334/Command-line-Application/Develop/README.md

 # Readme Generator

 ## Description
-This is a command-line application used to create a readme.
+This a command-line Application that generates  a readme

 ## Table of Contents
 - [Installation](#installation)